ycwhencpp/recipe-api/README.md

 https://recipe-api-bf6x.onrender.com/
 # Live Server Consideration

-- **500 Error During Recipe Liking**: If a 500 error occurs when liking a recipe, it might be due to Celery workers being inactive,as we are using a free deployment service that may stop services unexpectedly.
+- **500 Error During Recipe Liking**: If a 500 error occurs when liking a recipe, it might be due to Celery workers being inactive in a free-trail plan.
 # Setup Instructions

 ## Using Docker